jaymeanchante/mcp-databricks/README.md

 The Databricks MCP (Model Context Protocol).

 ## Features
-Current implementation support the "Git Credentials" endpoint from the Databricks API.
+Current implementation support the "Git Credentials" and "Repos" endpoint from the Databricks API.

 ## Usage